rhubarb-crew/twitter-map/README.md

 ## Instructions

-1. Clone repository (use Cloud9!)
+1. Fork and clone this repository.
+You can create a Cloud9 account and run this code on a virtual server!
+Fork this repository to your own GitHub account.
+Create a Cloud9 account and connect your GitHub account.
+From your Cloud9 dashboard, click "Create a new workspace".
+Give the project a name and paste the SSH key and passphrase from your forked repository.
+Select the "Custom" template and create your workspace.
-2. Create env.js file in root folder and add the following code with your own Twitter & Mapbox access tokens:
+2. Create an env.js file in root folder and add the following code with your own Twitter & Mapbox access tokens:

 ```javascript
 process.env['TWITTER_CONSUMER_KEY'] = "<YOUR CONSUMER KEY>";